-Lotus Cortina Mk1 - When Family Car Turns Into a Racing Beast!
+Lotus Cortina Mk1 - Family Car Turned Into a Racing Beast!

 The Lotus Cortina Mk1 is a small saloon car which was produced from 1963 to 1966.
 It can be said that this car succesfully put Ford and Lotus on the motorsport map with a great success in the Touring car championships across the world.
 Its combination of a superb engine, proven mechanical bits and light weight was more than enough to crown this small two-door car as an international champion.